NRProjects/NRProjects/README.md

 **`Software Engineer`**

-I am a junior front-end developer with three years of development experience in application and web development.
+I am a junior developer with three years of experience in application and web development.
 Proficient in Javascript, Typescript, React, Svelte, Java, and C#.
 Experienced with Git version control and committed to continuous learning and growth in all fields of software development.

 **Visit my [website](https://naterobison.dev) for more information.**